Chantal Sutherland: Career

 In July 2012, once again on board Game On Dude, Sutherland became the first woman jockey to win the Hollywood Gold Cup.

 On Sunday October 21, 2012 at Woodbine Race Course she announced her retirement from the sport of horse racing as a jockey.
 This would be short-lived, as she returned to racing in July, 2013 at Hollywood Park Racetrack.

 On May 6, 2017, aboard Giro Candito in the third race at Santa Anita, Sutherland joined Emma-Jayne Wilson and Francine Villeneuve as the only Canadian-born women jockeys to reach the 1,000 wins plateau.

+As of April 2025, Sutherland has only ridden in a single thoroughbred race since May 2023, at Meydan Racecourse on 5 April 2025.